 Just about anyone past the 6th grade can tell you that a punchline is the funny part of a joke.

-How does that information help any comedian produce punchlines in their stand-up comedy material that actually work to get laughs?
+How does knowing that information help any comedian produce punchlines in their stand-up comedy material that will actually work to get laughs?
 The reason that I ask is because…